 Ginny Huber - Treasurer District 6

-Ginny Huber was elected to the board in 2014 and is in her second term as a director and serves as secretary of the board.
+Ginny Huber was elected to the board in 2014 and is in her third term as a director and serves as secretary of the board.
 She retired from 3M as a national sales manager.
 Huber has served on town, business, and school boards.
 She has a Bachelor of Science in Business from Cardinal Stritch University and was a recipient of the 3M Marketing Professionalism Recognition Award.
 Ginny Huber is an advocate for the cooperative model and is committed to her offering of knowledge and experience to PPCS.
 Ginny and her husband live between Prescott and Ellsworth.

 Gerald Drier - District 1

 Gerald Drier was elected to the board in 2013 and is in his third term as a director.
 A retired mechanical engineer, Drier earned his Mechanical Engineering degree from the University of Wisconsin – Madison.
 He has worked over 33 years in university facilities coordinating major campus projects involving utility and energy systems.
 His education and work experience has provided Drier with extensive knowledge in utility distribution systems, energy pricing, budgeting, contract bidding, and more.
 Jerry is proud to contribute and help PPCS provide safe, dependable, and economical service to its members.
 Jerry and his wife live in Arkansaw.